Glastonbury: Transport

-The Glastonbury Canal ran just over 14 mi through two locks from Glastonbury to Highbridge where it entered the Bristol Channel in the early 19th century, but it became uneconomic with the arrival of the railway in the 1840s.
+The Glastonbury Canal, opened 1834, ran just over 14 mi through two locks from Glastonbury to Highbridge where it entered the Bristol Channel, but it became uneconomic with the arrival of the railway in the 1840s.

 Glastonbury and Street railway station was the biggest station on the original Somerset & Dorset Joint Railway main line from Highbridge to Evercreech Junction until closed in 1966 under the Beeching axe.
 Opened in 1854 as Glastonbury, and renamed in 1886, it had three platforms, two for Evercreech to Highbridge services and one for the branch service to Wells.
 The station had a large goods yard controlled from a signal box.
 The site is now a timber yard for a local company.
 Replica level crossing gates have been placed at the entrance.

 The nearest railway station is at Castle Cary but there is no direct bus route linking it to Glastonbury.
 There are convenient bus connections between Glastonbury and the railway stations at Bristol Temple Meads (over an hour travelling time) and at Taunton.
 It is also served by Berrys Coaches daily 'Superfast' service to and from London.

 The main road in the town is the A39 which passes through Glastonbury from Wells connecting the town with Street and the M5 motorway.
 The other roads around the town are small and run across the levels generally following the drainage ditches.
 Local bus services are provided by Buses of Somerset (part of First), First West of England, Frome Bus & Libra Travel.
-The main routes are to Bristol via Wells, to Bridgwater, to Yeovil via Street and to Taunton.There is also a coach service to London Victoria provided by Berrys.
+The main routes are to Bristol via Wells, to Bridgwater, to Yeovil via Street and to Taunton.
+There is also a coach service to London Victoria provided by Berrys.

+Local media

+Television programmes and local news is provided by BBC West and ITV West Country from the Mendip TV transmitter.

+Local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 102.6 FM, Greatest Hits Radio South West on 102.4 FM, Worthy FM on 87.7 FM which broadcast during The Glastonbury Festival and GWS Radio on 107.1 FM, a community radio station.

+The town's local newspapers are the Mid Somerset Series, Western Daily Press, Somerset County Gazette and Somerset Live.